urban-systems-lab/heat-exposure-nyc/README.md

 This work couples high-resolution urban microclimate modeling (WRF–BEP–SOLWEIG) with city-scale bicycle mobility data from the Citi Bike system to quantify mobility-weighted heat exposure across the New York City street network during the June 2024 heatwave.
 We identify a network-level concentration mechanism whereby a small fraction of street segments accounts for a disproportionate share of total heat-exposed travel, and evaluate the cooling efficiency of targeted tree-planting interventions.

-## Repository status
+## Repository contents

-This repository is being populated with the analysis code over the coming days.
-For early access, questions, or replication requests, please contact the corresponding author at m.schlaepfer@columbia.edu.
+This repository contains the trip routing pipeline, exposure quantification code, and analysis scripts.
+Documentation of each notebook is provided in the accompanying PDF.
+WRF–BEP and SOLWEIG model configurations are described in the Methods section and Supplementary Materials of the manuscript.
+For questions or replication requests, please contact the corresponding author at m.schlaepfer@columbia.edu.

 ## Data sources